#5 Mario Kart: Double Dash (Gamecube)

 #2 Donkey Kong Country 2 (Super Nintendo)

 Nostalgia...atmosphere...those are what come to mind when I think of the DKC series.
 Donkey Kong Country 2 has almost everything that the original had and much more to offer.
 DK himself is absent in this game and so its Diddy's turn to shine, along with his invaluable new partner, Dixie.
 This game has much more threatening enemies, much more challenging bosses, and much more fantastic and at times nightmarish settings.
 You are responsible for getting the aspiring heroes safely through sunken ships, volcanoes, swamps, giant beehives, a treacherous roller-coaster, a floating bramble maze, and even a gothic castle.

 #1 Kingdom Hearts and Kingdom Hearts II (PS2)

 Those who know me surely saw this coming.
 Yes, I am totally in love with the Kingdom Hearts franchise, where the magic of the east and west come together.
 It has irresistible characters, music that is beyond epic, the most dynamic and fluid combat systems SQUARE has ever created (none of that turn-based crap), and a story like no other in existence!
 Both KH and KH2 are equally enjoyable games overall, neither too easy nor too hard.
 They also have just the right balance of SQUARE and Disney-focused stories.
-Three things that KH1 has that KH2 lacks are more impressive level designs, more challenging bosses, and the voice of Billy Zane.
-Three things KH2 has that KH1 lacks are a better variety of extras (especially Final Mix), more exciting combat, and the voice of my favorite actor...Christopher Lee!
+Two things that KH1 has that KH2 lacks are more impressive level designs and more challenging bosses.
+Two things KH2 has that KH1 lacks are more engaging space battles and more exciting combat.